a designer tests a serif font with a swatch of brand colors

 Fonts can help you tell the story of your brand.
 Choosing the right typeface will enable visitors to better understand your message and values.
 Additionally, it can help you build brand recognition.

-At WP Engine, we offer a powerful hosting service to help you grow your online business.
+At WP Engine, our powerful hosting service ensures your site always loads to pixel perfection, helping you grow your online business.
 Check out our WordPress hosting plans today!

 Build faster, protect your brand, and grow your business with a WordPress platform built to power remarkable online experiences.